carbon-language/carbon-lang/clang/docs/ClangFormat.rst

 Visual Studio Integration
 =========================

-Download the latest Visual Studio plugin from the `alpha build site
+Download the latest Visual Studio extension from the `alpha build site
 <http://llvm.org/builds/>`_.
 The default key-binding is Ctrl-R,Ctrl-F.